 But, at the same token, we aren’t doing anyone any favors if we run ourselves ragged.
-Prayerfully consider what you can legitimately eliminate this year.
+Dedicate some time on your Self Care Sundays to consider your to-do list and what you can legitimately eliminate this year.

 Be okay with saying no, with reducing your Christmas baking list, with crossing off un-necessities from your to-do’s.
 Enough is as good as a feast.

 5. Treat yourself.

 It’s okay to treat yourself to a few fun things.
 Treats don’t have to be expensive or elaborate on Self Care Sundays.